splunk/public-o11y-docs/admin/authentication-tokens/org-tokens.rst

 - Run scripts that call the API.
 - Manage your resource by tracking usage for different groups of users, services, teams, and so on.
 For example, you have users in the U.S. and Canada sending data to Infrastructure Monitoring.
 You can give each group its specific access token to compare the amount of data coming from each country.

-You can't use access tokens for API requests associated with an administrator.
-See :ref:`admin-api-access-tokens` for more information.
+.. note:: By default, only users who are administrators can search for and view all access tokens.
+You can change this default when you create or update an access token.

 Access tokens expire one year after the creation date.
 For access tokens created prior to February 28, 2022, the expiration date remains 5 years from the creation date.

-.. note:: By default, only users who are administrators can search for and view all access tokens.
-You can change this default when you create or update an access token.

 The default access token
 ===========================

 By default, every organization has one organization-level access token.
 If you don't create any additional tokens, every API request that sends data to Infrastructure Monitoring must use this access token.

 .. _manage-access-token: